Decision API before software acts

 From $3,999 / month

-Up to 200,000 decisions/month
+Up to 200,000 records/month

 For multi-team governance, procurement review, and strict enterprise controls.

-Custom throughput/SLA envelope
+Custom throughput/uptime envelope

 Procurement/security package